xarianCode/Oracle-LIVE-SQL/README.md

     city VARCHAR(20),
     Age NUMBER(2)
 );
+-- then make sure to have information plugged into the actual table with example info:

 INSERT INTO Example (ExampleID, first_name, last_name, city, Age)
         VALUES (1, 'Mason', 'Adams', 'El Paso', 25);